Updated: Apr 23

 Last Mother-Lovin’ Monday, I launched the new Love Your Mother program (where MLM found its name) and it was a grand birthday.
 Trees were planted, giveaways won, Mother Nature loved.
 If you missed it, you can read all about it here!

-In that blog, I talked about how I believe the best way to affect change is to do what we can with what we have whenever we are able.
+In that blog, I talked about how I believe the best way to effect change is to do what we can with what we have whenever we are able.
 This has been my compass.
 My source of discipline and my source of grace.
 It has helped me come to terms with the fact that I can’t do everything—and that’s okay.
 It has pushed me to realize I can still do a lot—and since I can, it is my responsibility to do so.

 Let’s break that down.